SamStudio8/goldilocks/README.rst

                                   genome.
 NucleotideCounterStrategy         Count given nucleotides for subregions across
                                   the genome.
-KMerCounterStrategy               Search for one or more particular k-mers of
+MotifCounterStrategy              Search for one or more particular motifs of
                                   interest of any and varying size in subregions across the genome.
 ReferenceConsensusStrategy        Calculate the (dis)similarity to a given